smooll-d/sclc/README.md

 * Install form [GreasyFork](https://greasyfork.org/pl/scripts/522391-steam-community-language-changer)

 ## Usage
-Before v2.0.0, you had to manually change the language by editing the script, which had a couple problems with it, so now it's completely handled by the script, you don't have to move a muscle, SCLC will do all the work for you!

->[!CAUTION]
->If SCLC changes the language of Steam to English even though your browser is not in English, that means Steam does not support your language currently.
+After installation you have to do one thing:
+* Nothing

+Yes, nothing!
+Completely nothing, the extension will do all the work for you!

 >[!TIP]
->The webpage will refresh to actually set the language, so wait patiently until it's refreshed!

->[!TIP]
->If you enable the script while on a Steam community page, it will not refresh for you, you have to refresh manually, so the script can be enabled, it will then set the language and refresh one more time.
+>If you enable the script while on a Steam community page, it will not refresh for you, you have to refresh manually, so the script can be enabled.

 ## Support
 If you enjoy using this Userscript and it helps you, consider making a donation to my [Ko-Fi](https://ko-fi.com/smooll).